blburns/ssmtp-mailer/README.md

 ## Overview

-ssmtp-mailer is a lightweight, high-performance mailer application designed for Linux and BSD platforms.
+ssmtp-mailer is a lightweight, high-performance mailer application designed for Linux, macOS, and BSD platforms.
 It serves as a smart host MTA that can handle multiple domain-specific SMTP relay accounts, making it ideal for web applications that need to send mail from different domains using various service accounts.

 ## Key Features